Will your salary increase as you go through the CFA Program?

 We need your help to collect more data for further robust analyses going forward.
 To receive the latest updated salary analytics going forward, leave your details in the form below.

-1) Having a CFA Charter Increases Average Pay by 53%
+1) Having a CFA Charter increases average salary by 47%

-Even after taking out the work experience factor, there is a very clear increase in average pay as candidates progress through the CFA Program.
+Even after removing the work experience factor, there is a very clear increase in average pay as candidates progress through the CFA Program.

-On average, submissions that indicated they passed CFA Level 3 or are CFA charterholders earned 53% more than those who had yet to pass CFA Level I exams.
+On average, submissions that indicated they passed CFA Level 3 or are CFA charterholders earned 47% more than CFA Level 1 candidates.

-Candidates who passed CFA Level 1 on average experienced a 16% increase, whereas candidates that passed CFA Level 2 saw an average increase by 28% to their total compensation.
+In 2023, candidates who passed CFA Level 1 on average experienced a 29% increase, whereas candidates that passed CFA Level 2 saw an average increase by 34% to their total compensation.

-Now, that’s some motivation for finishing up all 3 CFA exams!
+Now, that’s some motivation for completing all 3 CFA exams!

 Interestingly, the only other qualification that matters on average (to pay checks, at least), is an MBA:

-- On the other hand, candidates who have an MBA (regardless whether they are involved in the CFA Program or not) have showed an average 22% increase in pay, compared to those who don’t have an MBA.
+Candidates who have an MBA (regardless whether they are involved in the CFA Program or not) have showed an average 20% increase in pay, compared to those who don’t have an MBA.
 That said, whether this itself is sufficient to make the case for an MBA is still up for debate, as it depends on your individual circumstances and objectives.

 What about the industry you’re in?